-- B1.6.
-Indicator: The school demonstrates acceptable student learning of the academic standards and the schoolwide learner outcomes through defined performance indicators. - B1.6.
-Prompt: What evidence demonstrates acceptable student achievement of the academic standards and the schoolwide learner outcomes through defined performance indicators?
+Indicator: The school identifies and defines performance indicators in order to monitor acceptable student progress toward achievement of the academic standards and the schoolwide learner outcomes.

+Prompt: What evidence demonstrates a school's identifying and defining performance indicators in order to monitor acceptable student achievement of the academic standards and the schoolwide learner outcomes?